OxideMod/Oxide.Docs/docs/guides/developers/using-decompiler.md

 ## Modules to load

 These are the most common DLL files to load in the decompiler.
-Files are located in the `.\server\RustDedicated_Data\Managed\` folder.
+For game Rust, files are located in the `.\server\RustDedicated_Data\Managed\` folder.
 The files beginning with Oxide are part of the Oxide development platform.
 Files starting with Oxide.Ext. are extension modules.

 `Assembly-CSharp.dll` (main dll files)
 `Oxide.Core.dll`